Based in the UK and serving a primarily British & Irish audience, our Shop habitually links to UK-based e-stores.

 Amazon UK delivers to almost every country internationally; and most of the other retailers we link to will do too.
 However, to save on international postage costs, we suggest you check the product is not available in your own country before ordering, or whether Amazon.com holds the product and will ship it to you cheaper from there.

-If you can't find the product closer, Amazon UK will be able to deliver it to you.
-If you shop with Amazon in your home country, you will be able to use the same account to log in too.
+If you can't find the product closer to home, Amazon UK should be able to deliver it to you.
+If you shop with Amazon in your home country, you will be able to use the same account to log in.

 Be aware that, if ordering items from the UK, your country may impose import taxes, usually on goods valued over a certain limit.
 Single books or DVDs are likely to be under this value, but please check your local tariffs.